dpastling/plethora/README.md

 # plethora

-Plethora is a tool kit for estimating copy number of highly duplicated regions.
+Plethora is a tool kit for copy number variation (CNV) analysis of highly duplicated regions.
 It was tailored specifically for the DUF1220 domain which is found in over 300 copies in the human genome.
 However it could be applied to other high copy domains and segmental duplications.
 The details will be published in the forthcoming paper:

 > Astling, DP, Heft IE, Jones, KL, Sikela, JM.
 "High resolution measurement of
-> DUF1220 domain copy number from whole genome sequence data"
+> DUF1220 domain copy number from whole genome sequence data" (2017) BMC
+> Genomics. under review

 ## Dependancies